AI-Generated Content (AIGC) for Various Data Modalities: A Survey: Abstract

 \section{Abstract}

 AI-generated content (AIGC) methods aim to produce text, images, videos, 3D assets, and other media using AI algorithms.
-Due to its wide range of applications and the demonstrated potential of recent works, AIGC developments have been attracting a lot of attention recently, and AIGC methods have been developed for various data modalities, such as image, video, text, 3D shape (as voxels, point clouds, meshes, and neural implicit fields), 3D scene, 3D human avatar (body and head), 3D motion, and audio -- each presenting different characteristics and challenges.
-Furthermore, there have also been many significant developments in cross-modality AIGC methods, where generative methods can receive conditioning input in one modality and produce outputs in another.
-Examples include going from various modalities to image, video, 3D shape, 3D scene, 3D avatar (body and head), 3D motion (skeleton and avatar), and audio modalities.
-In this paper, we provide a comprehensive review of AIGC methods across different data modalities, including both single-modal and cross-modality methods, highlighting the various challenges, representative works, and recent technical directions in each setting.
-We also present comparative results on several benchmark datasets in various modalities.
-Moreover, we also discuss the challenges and potential future research directions.
+Due to its wide range of applications and the potential of recent works, AIGC developments -- especially in Machine Learning (ML) and Deep Learning (DL) -- have been attracting significant attention, and this survey focuses on comprehensively reviewing such advancements in ML/DL.
+AIGC methods have been developed for various data modalities, such as image, video, text, 3D shape, 3D scene, 3D human avatar, 3D motion, and audio -- each presenting unique characteristics and challenges.
+Furthermore, there have been significant developments in cross-modality AIGC methods, where generative methods receive conditioning input in one modality and produce outputs in another.
+Examples include going from various modalities to image, video, 3D, and audio.
+This paper provides a comprehensive review of AIGC methods across different data modalities, including both single-modality and cross-modality methods, highlighting the various challenges, representative works, and recent technical directions in each setting.
+We also survey the representative datasets throughout the modalities, and present comparative results for various modalities.
+Moreover, we discuss the typical applications of AIGC methods in various domains, challenges, and future research directions.